 - Post the official WSIB poster (Form 82) close to the kit.

 - Inspect the contents of the kit monthly and record the inspection on the attached card.
 Restock as required.
-To replenish stock, email firstname.lastname@example.org with your requirements.
+To replenish stock, please email firstname.lastname@example.org with your requirements.
 Supplies will be sent by campus mail.

 - Ensure that your training remains current.